NSSL Research: Tornadoes

 Tornadogenesis

-One of NSSL’s core missions is to understand severe weather and the hazards that accompany it, such as tornadoes.
+One of NSSL’s core missions is to understand severe weather and the hazards that accompany it, like tornadoes.
 As such, NSSL routinely participates in field work designed to better understand them.
-Most recently, the TORUS project set out to use a variety of tools from several organizations in order to study this phenomena, including the use of UAVs.
+Most recently, the LIFT project sought to measure winds in tornadoes using a variety of remote sensing, including radars, lidars, and photogrammetry.
+The PERiLS project gathered data on tornadic storms and their environments in the southeast United States.
 The goal is to study and better observe features near the ground that are thought to play a key role in tornado formation.
-We continue to study the vast amounts of data collected from projects like this to learn what specific ingredients thunderstorms need to form a tornado, what causes it to die, and why some rotating thunderstorms produce tornadoes and others do not.
+We continue to study the vast amounts of data collected from projects like these to learn more about tornado intensity, what specific ingredients thunderstorms need to form a tornado, what causes tornadoes to die, and why some rotating thunderstorms produce tornadoes and others do not.

 Tornado Dynamics

-NSSL researchers have created a computer model that simulates a tornado-producing thunderstorm in 3-D. We use this model to study what changes in the environment cause a thunderstorm to produce a tornado, and how the tornado and storm behaves as it encounters different weather conditions.
+NSSL researchers use computer models that simulate tornado-producing thunderstorms in 3-D, and even tornadoes themselves.
+We use these models to study how terrain, the land surface, and buildings impact tornado intensity, what changes in the environment cause a thunderstorm to produce a tornado, and how the tornado and storm behaves as they encounter different weather conditions.

 Most tornadoes come from rotating thunderstorms, called supercells.
 However, nearly 20% of all tornadoes are associated with lines of strong thunderstorms called “quasi-linear convective systems” (QLCS).
 QLCS tornadoes frequently occur during the late night and early morning hours when it can be more difficult to stay weather aware of severe hazards.
-NSSL researchers are looking for ways to detect non-supercell tornadoes more effectively.
+NSSL researchers are looking for ways to detect QLCS tornadoes more effectively, which is a particular problem is the Southeast United States.

 Tornado Detection